JoshuaBookey/modMinTemplate/README.md

-# modernMinimalistTemplate
+# modMinTemplate

-A modern minimalistic HTML5/PHP based template for starting projects from scratch.
+A modern minimalistic template for HTML5 and PHP projects.